MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L03_Configure_Agent_Pools_and_Understand_Pipeline_Styles.md

    - A single Stage: Build
    - A single Job: Build
-   - 3 tasks within the Build Job:
+   - 4 tasks within the Build Job:
    - Dotnet Restore
    - Dotnet Build
+   - Dotnet Test
    - Dotnet Publish

 1. On the **Review your pipeline YAML** pane, click the down-facing caret symbol next to the **Run** button, click **Save**.